 Why AMC Shares Are Falling

-Shares of reopening stocks, including AMC Entertainment Holdings Inc (NYSE: AMC), are trading lower after the CDC confirmed the first omicron case in the US.
+AMC Entertainment Holdings Inc (NYSE: AMC) shares are trading lower due to increased concerns surrounding the omicron COVID-19 variant.

-Theaters shut down in 2020 amid the start of the pandemic and variant uncertainty has driven fears of possible lockdown measures.

-AMC shares also fell during Tuesday's session.
+AMC shares are trading lower by 28% over the past five sessions.
 A new strain of the coronavirus was detected in South Africa last week known as the omicron variant...
 Read More

 AMC is involved in the theatrical exhibition business.
 AMC owns, operates or has interests in theatres located in the United States and Europe.